People You Should Know: Mike Kinter

 Mike Kintner is an entomolgist for the Iowa Department of Agriculture & Land Stewardship.
 He is the EAB and Gypsy Moth Outreach & Regulatory Coordinator.

 1. Where were you before taking this position with the Iowa Department of Agriculture?
-How long were you
+How long were you there?

 Before taking my current position, I worked as an Entomologist in the Entomology & Plant Science Bureau with the Iowa Department of Agriculture & Land Stewardship (IDALS).
 I was at that position for almost six years.